Li Fang-Kuei: Biography

-Li taught Chinese language and linguistics at Yale University in 1938–39, and after World War II taught at Harvard University from 1946-48.
-During the same period he was working on a dictionary at the Harvard-Yenching Institute, followed by another year teaching at Yale from 1948–49, where his students included Nicholas Bodman.
-In 1949, he became professor of Chinese at the University of Washington, where he taught from 1949 to 1969, after which he taught at the University of Hawaii until his retirement in 1974.
-In 1977 he published a comparative reconstruction of Tai languages, the result of more than forty years of research.
+Li taught Chinese language and linguistics at Yale University from 1938 to 1939, and after World War II taught at Harvard University from 1946 to 1948.
+During the same period he was working on a dictionary at the Harvard–Yenching Institute, followed by another year teaching at Yale from 1948 to 1949, where his students included Nicholas Bodman.
+In 1949, he became professor of Chinese at the University of Washington, where he taught from 1949 to 1969, after which he taught at the University of Hawaiʻi until his retirement in 1974.
+In 1977, he published a comparative reconstruction of Tai languages, the result of more than forty years of research.
 He also worked at Academia Sinica, now in Taiwan, in 1973.